 What types of treatment are available for anxiety?

 Specific types of talk therapy or counseling, relaxation techniques and mindfulness therapy can be effective for treating or managing mild to moderate symptoms of anxiety.
 Some people benefit from exercise.
-Some can benefit from medication.
+Some people benefit from medication.
 There may be other treatments available, as well.
 Talk to your healthcare provider to plan out the best treatment for your anxiety.

 Breastfeeding if I have anxiety or need to take medication:

 Having anxiety does not need to keep you from breastfeeding.
 For some people, breastfeeding can feel overwhelming.
-Find supportive friends or family members who can help you through the process.
+Find supportive friends or family members who can help you.
 If you and your healthcare provider decide that medication is the best route for you, there are medications which can be used while breastfeeding.
 For more information about medications, please see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby to speak with an information specialist about specific medications.
-Talk to your healthcare provider about your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.